brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Feature: Added a free image search to the image media pickers.
+* Fix: Resolved an issue wherein the editor strings would not be translatable.

 ### 2.16.5 - Friday, 15th November 2024 ###
 * This update addressed a security bug.
 Props to zer0gh0st (D.Sim) for privately reporting it to our team.
 Please make sure you are using the latest version on your website.